Tagged: Suzuki

 I’ve kept an eye out for X-90s for over a decade and come close to buying many times, but things never worked out.

-my Land Rover, what should pop up on Gumtree?
-An X-90 with a low price, some dents but a seemingly strong engine.
+They did in winter, 2022: after selling my Land Rover, what should pop up on Gumtree?
+An X-90 with a low price, some dents but a seemingly strong 1.6 litre engine.

 I rang the owner in northern NSW and it had been in his shed for 4 years, not on the road.
 He bought it locally, but never got stuck into it.